 State law requires that certain documents (including deeds, leases, and plats) be recorded with the County Auditor.
 The recording process provides notice to the public and assists in determining ownership and other claims.

 All documents submitted for recording in Washington State must follow certain formatting requirements.
 Review the formatting requirements here.

 Some maps, plans, and surveys may have additional requirements.
 View the requirements checklists here.

 2. Review fees

-- Recurring customers may establish an escrow account to draw fees from.
-For more information about escrow accounts, please contact the Recording Supervisor at 425-388-3055.
+Recurring customers may establish an escrow account to draw fees from.
+For more information about escrow accounts, please contact Recording at 425-388-3483.

 3. Submit your document for recording

 Submit documents with exact fee to:

 Snohomish County Auditor's Office - Recording Division 3000 Rockefeller Ave M/S 204 Everett, WA 98201

 Payment methods accepted: Check, money order, or cashier's check.